-- NOTE: If you are using the Templates by Module tab on the Run Report wizard, click the expansion box to the left of Databases > DB2 to view the Foglight for DB2 LUW reports. - Comparison of Databases Report reports on and compares the I/O activity between selected databases.
+- i NOTE: If you are using the Templates by Module tab on the Run Report wizard, click the expansion box to the left of Databases > DB2 to view the Foglight for DB2 LUW reports. - Comparison of Databases Report reports on and compares the I/O activity between selected databases.
 For this report, you provide a time range and more than one database. - Executive Workload Summary Report provides a workload overview for the instance and for each database. - Health Check Report reports on the database availability, response time, and connection time.
-For this report, you provide a time range and a database. - Storage Summary Report provides an overview of storage utilization using relevant categories such as disk space usage, file system usage (as it relates to automatic storage tables spaces), log storage, and topconsuming tablespaces.
-For this report, you provide a time range and a database. - Top SQLs Report provides detailed information about the SQL statements that consumed CPU over the longest period of time or experienced the highest number of total wait events.
-For this report, you provide a time range and a database.
+For this report, you provide a time range and a database. - Storage Summary Report provides an overview of storage utilization using relevant categories such as disk space usage, file system usage (as it relates to automatic storage tables spaces), log storage, and top-consuming tablespaces.
+For this report, you provide a time range and a database. - Top SQL Report provides detailed information regarding the SQL statements that experienced the longest time of CPU consumption or total wait events.